AI Atlas

 Embedding

-A vector representation that captures the meaning of a piece of text, image, or audio.
+A vector representation that captures the meaning of text, images, or audio.

 WORD → MEANING-VECTOR"king"EMBEDDINGMODELVECTOR · 1536 DIM[0.21, -0.45, 0.78,0.12, -0.33, 0.66, …]meaning becomes math: "king − man + woman ≈ queen"